Seleccione para lea esta página en español

 We understand that questions remain.
 We are committed to listening to community voices through every possible channel and making meaningful changes based on community input.
-As an important step forward, we have started working with advisors from the area so we can hear directly from community leaders about environmental health priorities.
+As an important step forward, we have started working with advisors from the area.
+This gives us the ability to hear directly from community leaders about environmental health priorities.

 How the environment can impact your health

-Everything in your environment -- the food you eat, the air you breathe, the water you drink, and chemicals all around you -- can impact your health.
+Everything in your environment can impact your health.
+This includes the food you eat, the air you breathe, the water you drink, and the chemicals all around you.

-Knowing there is pollution in your environment can be stressful, but not all pollutants will have harmful effects on your health.
+Knowing there is pollution in your environment can be stressful, but not all pollutants will effect your health.
 For a substance to affect you, you have to breathe it, touch it, or swallow it.
 Whether something will cause a harmful health impact depends on: